JulianBvW/Depth4MC/depth4mc/dataset/dataset_maker/README.md

 For the depth information, a *shaderpack* is used.
 Download it [here](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqa0E3ZlVoTWVNMGRIaGhNUFBwbTNfTm1wZm9HZ3xBQ3Jtc0tsSThQcG1iQW5mNEhSeDFfWEJVOW5falgySDNIWDdIQmowMUdXemFaNEFYSUlUMDNyNnZackd1VVdCZVM3TFA1MV9fNVBaNUxDX2NmYVEzOXdvLWV6ZlpRaTVRTllxMU9BQ1lwcG1sblNIZHhOVFRFQQ&q=http%3A%2F%2Fwww.mediafire.com%2Ffile%2F5tan9hrgjhr3vu4%2FCPDepthMap.zip&v=nakyctgYDM8) and copy it into `.minecarft/shaderpacks`.
 In-game you can select it in the *Video Settings*.
 YouTube offers tutorials on how install and use *Iris Shaders*.

+The depth shader has a resolution of 256 integer values (0 eaning nearest, 255 meaning furthest away).
+Thus, if your set the clipping (the point from where further distances are just encoded as 255) to a high value, to get the details in the distant blocks, you loose details right in front of you.
+So, extract the archive of the depth shader and create a copy of the shader folder.
+Rename one to `CPDepthMapNear` and the other to `CPDepthMapFar`.
+Delete the archive.
+In both shader folders, modify the file `shaders/final.fsh` by setting line four to `#define clipping 6` for the near depth shader and `#define clipping 60` for the far one.

 > [!NOTE]
 > To get consistent image proportions, change the Minecraft window size to 854x480.
 On *MultiMC* this can be changed in *Settings -> Minecraft -> Window Size*.